Cristian Volpato: International career

 On 12 December 2021, it was reported that Australia national team manager Graham Arnold was considering calling up Volpato for the upcoming 2022 FIFA World Cup qualifiers against Vietnam and Oman.
 He was also called up to the Australia U23 side; however, he was withdrawn from the squad by Roma.
 In March 2022, following Australia's 2–0 loss to Japan, Volpato posted an image on his Snapchat story poking fun at the team.
 This led to many fans labeling him as "childish" and "immature".
 With Australia announcing their World Cup squad on 8 November, Graham Arnold disclosed that Volpato had been offered a spot in the 26 man squad, but declined the opportunity.

-On 19 November 2022, he made his debut for the Italy U21 squad in a friendly match lost 4-2 against Germany.
+On 19 November 2022, he made his debut for the Italy U21 squad in a friendly match lost 4–2 against Germany.

+In June 2024, he took part in the Maurice Revello Tournament in France. with Italy.

 Style of play

 Volpato is able to play both as a trequartista or a winger.
 Seen as a regista or deep-lying playmaker in his early career, he is often compared to Totti, his model as a number 10 and his direct mentor in his first year at Roma.